 Aimpoint is a Swedish optics company that makes red dot sights for civilian, police and military use.
 It is Aimpoint’s belief that a weapon sight should simplify aiming while performing reliably under the toughest conditions.
 And they most certainly succeed in that.

 Aimpoint sights are regarded by many as the best sights on the market – and for good reason – they are nearly indestructible red dot sights with excellent battery life.
-Aimpoint sights are pricy, and the functionality is fairly basic, but you cannot go wrong with an Aimpoint.
+Aimpoint sights are pricey, and the functionality is fairly basic, but you cannot go wrong with an Aimpoint.

 Best AR-15 Red Dot Sight Comparison Chart